heseltime/heseltime.github.io/pages/lstmania.md

 One option was put on the table: I retake the exam in one year, when I am probably still in this Masters, and since this stuff (and I [like it actually](/rDai#lstm)) is central to my degree, try and do it from a place of practice.
 However, does that place translate to a perfect score?
 This might not be the case, since the questions are super convoluted and the whole setup ... well, let's say, grades really don't say everything here.

+## This Works

+I actually did try, and I am not sure I could have tried much harder, so there.
+I'll take the pass and focus on what I care about.

 <nav class="nav">
     <ul class="nav__list">
         <a href="/" class="nav__link">